Minimum-CD/cd-manifesto/content/Practices/SmallBatches/_index.md

 ### Refine Smaller Stories

 How small is small?
 It's typical for teams who have only been taught Scrum to refine work until it can "fit in the sprint."
 Therefore, 5 to 10 day stories are very common.
 It's also very common for those to take 10 to 15 days to actually be delivered due to the lack of clarity in the stories.
-To resolve this, we shrink the timebox for a story then fix everything that prevents us from staying within that time box.
+To resolve this, we shrink the time box for a story and then fix everything that prevents us from staying within that time box.

 In 2012, Paul Hammant, author of "Trunk-Based Development and Branch by Abstraction" made the following suggestion: